tkurze/exchangelib/docs/index.md

 some_folder = a.root / 'Some Folder'
 some_folder.parent
 some_folder.parent.parent.parent
+# Returns the root of the folder structure, at any level.
+Same as Account.root
+some_folder.root
-some_folder.root  # Returns the root of the folder structure, at any level.
-Same as Account.root some_folder.children  # A generator of child folders some_folder.absolute  # Returns the absolute path, as a string some_folder.walk()  # A generator returning all subfolders at arbitrary depth this level
+some_folder.children  # A generator of child folders some_folder.absolute  # Returns the absolute path, as a string
+# A generator returning all subfolders at arbitrary depth this level
+some_folder.walk()
 # Globbing uses the normal UNIX globbing syntax, but case-insensitive
 some_folder.glob('foo*')  # Return child folders matching the pattern some_folder.glob('*/foo')  # Return subfolders named 'foo' in any child folder some_folder.glob('**/foo')  # Return subfolders named 'foo' at any depth some_folder / 'sub_folder' / 'even_deeper' / 'leaf'  # Works like pathlib.Path
 # You can also drill down into the folder structure without using the cache.
-This works like
-# the single slash syntax, but does not start by creating a cache the folder hierarchy.
-This is
+# This works like the single slash syntax, but does not start by creating a
-# useful if your account contains a huge number of folders, and you already know where to go.
+# cache the folder hierarchy.
+This is useful if your account contains a huge
+# number of folders, and you already know where to go.
 some_folder // 'sub_folder' // 'even_deeper' // 'leaf'
-some_folder.parts  # returns some_folder and all its parents, as Folder instances
+some_folder.parts  # returns some_folder and all parents, as Folder instances
-# tree() returns a string representation of the tree structure at the given level
+# tree() returns a string representation of the tree structure at a given level
 print(a.root.tree())
 '''
 root